DeutscheSoft/aux-widgets/README.md

 ## Demos

-Several online demos of interfaces using toolkit can be found at [http://demo.deuso.de].
+Several online demos of interfaces using AUX can be found at [http://demo.deuso.de].
-All of those demos are written in [AWML](https://github.com/DeutscheSoft/AWML), which is a HTML5 based markup language, which can be used to create toolkit-based interfaces.
+All of those demos are written in [AWML](https://github.com/DeutscheSoft/AWML), which is a HTML5 based markup language, which can be used to create AUX-based interfaces.

-For most use-cases using AWML is much more convenient than building an interface in JavaScript using toolkit directly.
+For most use-cases using AWML is much more convenient than building an interface in JavaScript using AUX directly.

 ## Reporting Bugs